-The PDT has reviewed the list of research priorities from FY2012 and made several suggestions for modifications (underlined in RED).
+The PDT has reviewed the list of research priorities from FY2013 (below).
+Several recommendations have been inserted as underlined text.
 The PDT recommends that RSA announcements always be two year announcements to facilitate proposals that are better suited to be multi-year projects.
 However, the PDT also recommends that if funds are left over for the second year of funding there should be another announcement.
 Ideally, announcements would just continue every year so priorities could be as up to date as possible and set-aside could be maximized.